soysaucem/dlc-shorten/README.md

 An app helps user to shorten a long URL

-Technologies: Nodejs, Expressjs, MVC pattern
+Technologies: Nodejs, Expressjs, MVC pattern.